Groundwork horse: Everything you need to know with exercises to download

 Showmanship at Halter

-Showmanship at Halter is a discipline from western riding that is particularly popular in the USA but is also represented at many international horse shows.
+Showmanship at Halter is a discipline from the western ridingwhich is particularly popular in the USA, but is also represented internationally at many horse shows.
 It is a discipline in which the horse is presented from the ground.
-The focus here is not only on the horse's conformation but also on how the handler presents and controls the horse.
+The focus here is not only on the horse's conformation, but also on the way in which the handler presents and controls the horse.

 Procedure and requirements